John Cena Explains Why He Regrets His Feud With Dwayne 'The Rock' Johnson

-John Cena and former pro wrestler turned Hollywood megastar Dwayne “The Rock” Johnson headlined two consecutive WrestleMania events with each other, both in 2012 and 2013, and both events ended up being some of the biggest money makers in the history of the company due to the bad blood between the two WWE legends.
+John Cena and former pro wrestler turned Hollywood megastar Dwayne “The Rock” Johnson headlined two consecutive WrestleMania events with each other in 2012 and 2013, and both events ended up being some of the biggest money-makers in the history of the company due to the bad blood between the two WWE legends.
 But, that doesn’t mean that Cena is happy about how things went down between himself and The Rock.

-Before The Rock returned to WWE in 2011, it looked like he might never come back to the company, as he had been away making movies for roughly seven years.
-Also during his time away, he didn’t want people to call him by the name that made him famous — The Rock — and he preferred to be called by his real name, thus making it seem like he didn’t want anything to do with pro wrestling.
+Before The Rock returned to WWE in 2011, it looked like he might never come back to the company as he had been away making movies for roughly seven years.
+Also during his time away, he didn’t want people to call him by the name that made him famous, The Rock.
+He preferred to be called by his real name, thus making it seem like he didn’t want anything to do with pro wrestling.

 During The Rock’s time away, John Cena, who had taken his place as the face of the company, called him out on numerous occasions, but the most famous call out came during his appearance on a UK show called WrestleCast, where he doubted his rival’s love for professional wrestling.